 Introducing the Today FM School of Radio & Podcasting:

-The next Today FM School of Radio and Podcasting course will begin on Wednesday September 30th 2020
+The next Today FM School of Radio and Podcasting course will begin in September 2021.

-You’ll learn how to produce, present and edit your own shows and podcasts from award-winning Today FM talent like Alison Curtis, Fergal Darcy, John Duggan, and many more.
+You’ll learn how to produce, present and edit your own shows and podcasts from award-winning radio and podcast professionals including Fergal Darcy, John Duggan, Mary Carroll, Gavan Reilly, Patrick Haughey and many more.

 Places are filling up fast; to secure yours just drop us a line - all contact details at the end of this page.